-• Report a 90 percent satisfaction rate with the educational program.
+Employers will: • report a 90 percent satisfaction rate with the educational program

-END OF PROGRAM STUDENT LEARNING OUTCOMES (EPSLOS)
+End of Program Student Learning Outcomes (EPSLOs)

-- EPSLO.1: Advocate with integrity by addressing social determinants of health to promote the holistic well-being of the individual, family, and groups. - EPSLO.2: Integrate scientific knowledge, skills, clinical judgment, and evidence-based practice to improve client outcomes across the lifespan. - EPSLO.3: Exemplify the core values and ethical behaviors of the professional nurse. - EPSLO.4: Apply principles of diversity, equity, and inclusion to foster acceptance, awareness, and advocacy across all communities and cultures.
+EPSLO.1 Advocate with integrity by addressing social determinants of health to promote the being of the individual, family, and groups.

+EPSLO.2 Integrate scientific knowledge, skills, clinical judgment, and evidence-based practice to improve client outcomes across the lifespan.

+EPSLO.3 Exemplify the core values and ethical behaviors of the professional nurse.

+EPSLO.4 Apply principles of diversity, equity, and inclusion to foster acceptance, awareness, and advocacy across all communities and cultures.

-GENERAL POLICIES
+General Policies